Wonder Woman: Earth One

-Wonder Woman: Earth One is a series of graphic novels published by DC Comics as part of the Earth One line.
-The series is written by Grant Morrison and illustrated by Yanick Paquette.
-Volume One of the series was released on April 6, 2016, while Volume Two was released on October 3, 2018.
-Volume Three was released on March 9, 2021.
+Wonder Woman: Earth One is a series of three graphic novels published by DC Comics as part of the Earth One line written by Grant Morrison and illustrated by Yanick Paquette.
+Volume One of the series was released on April 6, 2016, Volume Two was released on October 3, 2018, and Volume Three was released on March 9, 2021.
+The stories retell the origin of Wonder Woman as a princess who leaves the paradise of Themyscira to fight injustice in man's world and spread the message of loving submission from Amazonian society.
+The comics were commercially successful and received positive reviews from critics.

-Publication history

-Wonder Woman: Earth One Volume One is the fourth original graphic novel to be announced by DC Comics as part of the Earth One line of graphic novels established in 2009.
+Wonder Woman: Earth One is the fourth original graphic novel by DC Comics as part of the Earth One line of graphic novels established in 2009.
 It follows the releases of Superman: Earth One, Batman: Earth One and Teen Titans: Earth One.

 Plot

 Volume One

 The demigod Hercules has captured Queen Hippolyta and several other Amazons, degrading the queen in front of her subjects.
 Hippolyta begs for aid from Aphrodite, who reveals that Hippolyta must reclaim her girdle to protect from harm against Hercules.
 She does so, and seduces Hercules long enough to break his neck with her own chains.
 She then frees her fellow Amazons and defeat Hercules's band of soldiers.
 The queen once again prays to Aphrodite to retire the Amazons from the world of man.

 3,000 years later, Wonder Woman returns to Paradise Island where she is placed under arrest for consorting in "man's world".
 The trial is witnessed by the Fates, as well as a crowd of Amazons including Nubia.
 Diana begins her story by recalling a moment with Althea, keeper of the Purple Ray.
 Diana uses the ray to heal Dindra, an injured deer.
 Althea asks if Diana will participate in the games to honor the goddess Diana, but she replies that her mother Hippolyta does not wish her to as she would have an unfair advantage with her powers.
 During the festival, Diana appears wearing the lion headdress of Hercules, then runs off while the others chase after her.
 Diana travels to the shore, where she finds a man who falls to the ground.

 In the present time, Hippolyta calls Althea forward to testify.
 Althea explains that she went to identify a noise in her laboratory, but when she returned, the Purple Ray had disappeared, suggesting Diana took it.
 Diana reveals she took the ray to heal the man, Steve Trevor.
 She later challenged the champion Mala to a battle.
 Diana wins, and claims Mala's swan plane.
 Later, Hippolyta scolds Diana for her actions.
 She smells a familiar fragrance on Diana, then realizes it must be a man.
 After Diana leaves, she orders the Amazons to search out Paradise Island and find him.